 In provisioned mode, you can manage the allocation and release of function instances.
 Provisioned instances are retained unless you release them.
 Invocation requests are preferentially distributed to provisioned instances.
 If provisioned instances are not enough to process the requests, Function Compute allocates on-demand instances to process excess requests.
 For more information about how to delete a provisioned instance, see Configure provisioned instances.

-If cold starts are an issue for you, we recommend that you use provisioned instances.
+If cold starts one of your major concerns, we recommend that you use provisioned instances.
 You can specify a fixed number of provisioned instances or configure a scheduled auto scaling policy or a metric-based scaling policy based on factors such as your resource budget, traffic fluctuations of your business, and resource usage thresholds.
 The average cold start-caused latency of instances is significantly reduced when provisioned instances are used.

 Billing method